Monday 15 September (College of Design Auditorium)

 4:00 End of Public Program

 This conference was generously funded by Iowa State University: the Office of the Vice President for Research, College of Design, College of Liberal Arts and Sciences, World Languages and Cultures, Women’s and Gender Studies Program, Integrated Studio Arts, and a Women’s and Diversity Grants Program.
-Goya was provided by the DEFA Film Archive.
+Goya was provided by the DEFA Film Library.

 The banner image at the top of this page and in the poster is a detail from Angela Hampel's painting, Penthesilea, from 1987/88.
 Thank you to the artist and to the Kunstfonds, Staatliche Kunstsammlungen Dresden for permission to use the image.